gicking/STM8_templates/Projects/General_Examples/README.md

   Functionality:
   - configure UART1 for PC in-/output
   - attach send and receive ISRs to UART1 interrupts
-  - in receive ISR echo received byte to PC
+  - in receive ISR echo received byte+1 to PC
   - in send ISR toggle LED for each sent byte